stitchdata/docs/_replication/loading/understanding-loading-behavior.md

           - The data doesn't have defined Primary Keys in the source **or** destination, **or**
           - The integration or table is pre-configured to use Append-Only loading

-      - title: "Historical loading"
+      - title: "History mode"
-        anchor: "historical-conditions"
+        anchor: "history-mode-conditions"
         content: |
-          Historical loading is only used when the destination is configured to use Historical loading.
+          History mode is only used when the destination is configured to use History mode.

   - title: "Examples"
     anchor: "examples"